Fireecology1/mcSA/README.md

 > 9.537645
 ```

-Note that the mcSA behaves counter-intuitively at high FFMC levels; this is particularly a problem with 'high' density (density==3 in the function).
+Note that the mcSA behaves counter-intuitively at high FFMC levels; this is particularly a problem with 'high' density (density==3 in the function) at
+FFMC > 92.9.
 See the 'ConPyro' branch for more details and a version that address this.

 #D.Perrakis, May 2021; daniel.perrakis@canada.ca